shapeshed/weatherme/README.md

     weatherme -k 17b1e3cae7b68e290654b438553def7e -l 51.8498698,-0.6637842

 Data is separated by the pipe symbol allowing formatting by a range of UNIX tools.
-In this example the API key and lat long co-ordinates are set as environment variables and piped to the
+In this example the API key and lat long co-ordinates are set as environment variables and piped to the [column][3] command.

     export KEY=17b1e3cae7b68e290654b438553def7e
     export LATLON=51.8498698,-0.6637842